Our Guides

 Our Philosophy

 • The Best: In most cases, there does not exist a single ‘best’ place or dish.
-Rather, there are generally several outlets executing a given dish at the highest level in their own way—be it cōng yóubǐng in Shanghai, croissants in Paris, ramen in Fukuoka, bún chả in Hanoi, or pasta alla gricia in Rome.
+Rather, there are generally several outlets executing a given dish or cuisine at the highest level in their own way—be it cōng yóubǐng in Shanghai, croissants in Paris, ramen in Fukuoka, bún chả in Hanoi, or pasta alla gricia in Rome.

 • Scale: There is a distinct difference between the best and the best that one has had.
 Just because someone has tried and enjoyed a place does not necessarily make it a “must-try.”
-Such a claim is only meaningful if the person has tried a multitude of establishments within the same category, from which they can draw comparisons.
+Such a claim is only meaningful if the person has tried a multitude of establishments within the same category, from which they can draw meaningful comparisons.

 • Notoriety: Fame, history, or age do not necessarily equate to good food.
 Just because a restaurant is famous does not mean it is the best in its category or class.
 In fact, fame can often negatively impact the quality of a restaurant.